hrelab/2025-icorr-analysis/README.md

 Creates plots using the data collected for icorr-2025

-# Setting Up Environment
+## Setting Up Environment

+Run the following commands based on the state of your project.

+### If you have pre-existing python virtual python environment

+Activate the environment :)

+### Otherwise

-## Create virtual environent if one does not exist.
+### Create virtual environent if one does not exist.

-python -m venv .venv
+`python -m venv .venv`

-## If virtual python environment exist or you just created it.

-source .venv/bin/activate
+### Source the environment.

+`source .venv/bin/activate`

-## Using the pyproject.toml for project management.
+### Using the pyproject.toml for project management.

-python -m pip install -e .
+`python -m pip install -e .`